Skip to content

 How it works

 A file watcher (debounced at 2 seconds) monitors the .starpod/config/ directory.
-On change, it reloads both config files with the same layering logic as startup, then atomically swaps the config in both the agent and gateway.
+On change, it reloads the config, then atomically swaps it in both the agent and gateway.
 The next chat request uses the new settings.

 Frontend (Web UI)

-The welcome screen of the web UI is configured via frontend.toml (in the agent blueprint, or .starpod/config/frontend.toml at runtime).
+The welcome screen of the web UI is configured via frontend.toml in .starpod/config/.

 toml